About Ian Nettleton:

-Ian's work is published in Angles (iande Press, 2006), Not About Love (Gatehouse Press, 2008) and The Petrified World and other tales (2018) and will appear in the 2020 Scottish Arts Trust anthology.
+Ian's work is published in Angles (iande Press, 2006), Not About Love (Gatehouse Press, 2008) and The Petrified World and other tales (2018) and the Scottish Arts Trust Story Award anthology, Life on the Margins and other stories.
 He was an editorial assistant on Writing Talk - Interviews with Writers about the Creative Process (Routledge, 2020).

 A monologue from Chapter 15 of Out of Nowhere.
 Now I think about it, this might have been influenced to a small degree by They, the short story by Rudyard Kipling - the innocent spirits in the trees: